Constantin-Hentgen/XKB-bepo-constantin/README.md

 ## What if I want to try it out ?

+_Read **entirely** the README if you really want to try it out : probable issues identified at the end_

 1. The only way possible is to copy my code and then paste it instead of the previous statement called :

 ```